vohonen/ubuntu-setup/README.md

 sudo apt update && sudo apt install -y firefox
 ```

 The more specific aspects of browser setup are with respect to the extensions.
 Pressing `ctrl+shift+a` one can manage add-ons, and I like to have first and foremost Vimium, Tomato Clock, AdBlocker Ultimate and Ecosia Search.
 After installing the add-ons, go to Firefox's add-ons page again by `ctrl+shift+a` and click the three dots after Vimium and choose Preferences.
-Then, at the bottom of the resulting Vimium Options page click the button "Show Advanced Options", and find the Default search engine field and change `google` -> `ecosia` in the default url (Ecosia utilises Bing search that is a little worse than Google's, but does the job adequately in a majority of the cases, and planting trees is more important).
+Then, at the bottom of the resulting Vimium Options page find the Default search engine field and change `google,com` -> `ecosia.org` in the default url (Ecosia utilises Bing search that is a little worse than Google's, but does the job adequately in a majority of the cases, and planting trees is more important).

 <a name="resources"></a>